Eyad Hammoud: Ansar

 On 6 August 2019, Hammoud signed for Lebanese Premier League side Ansar on a five-year deal.

 International career

 On 23 May 2017, Hammoud played for Bulgaria U16 in the 1–1 draw against Cyprus U16.
 He was also called up for the U18 team in March 2019 to play two friendly games against Ukraine U18.
 In August 2019 Hammoud switched allegiance to Lebanon, representing his native country's under-19 team in two friendly games against Armenia.

 Style of play

-A center forward with good technical skills, Hammoud is a fast player, both on and off the ball, with good vision and positioning in the field.
-Hammoud's link up play with his teammates, as well as his eye for goal, are vital in his teams' attacking plays.
+A center forward with technical skills, Hammoud is a fast player, both on and off the ball, with vision and positioning in the field.
+Hammoud's link up play with his teammates, as well as his focus on the goal, are important in his teams' attacking plays.

 Personal life

 Hammoud was born in Majdal Anjar, Lebanon.
 His father, Omar, is Lebanese and his mother, Maria, is Bulgarian from Burgas.
 He moved with his family to Plovdiv, Bulgaria, in 2009 at the age of eight.
 He holds dual citizenship, Lebanese and Bulgarian.